Sustainable capitalism: Social aspects

 Social aspects of sustainable capitalism involve a positive reception toward climate change.
 Author Mohan Munasinghe explains that two specific ways that humans can respond to climate change are through adaptation and mitigation.
 First, adaptation is aimed at reducing the vulnerability of human and natural systems in the face of climate change stresses, while mitigation is aimed at lowering or removing greenhouse gas emissions to reduce radiative forcing of the atmosphere and the intensity of future climate change.

 Economist John Ikerd claims that environmental degradation happens under modern capitalism because the economy is divorced from ethics.
 According to him, classical economists like Adam Smith had always intended for market economics to be tempered by property owners' moralities, and neoclassical economists put undue faith in the ability of markets to automatically adjust to physical and moral imperatives.
 Ikerd concludes that a system of environmental regulations founded on a popular, ethical consensus is necessary and sufficient to prevent excessive climate change.

 Sustainable capitalism is also viewed as a non-transcendent, regulated commodity to humanity due to the ever-increasing demands of environmental regulation.
-Geoffrey Strickland emphasizes that current discussions on economic development are led by the notion that human reproduction is a commodity that must be regulated and improved in order to encourage market efficiency, which is a phenomenon that counteracts the growth of capitalism.
+Geoffrey Strickland emphasizes that current discussions on economic development are led by the notion that human reproduction is a commodity that must be regulated and improved to encourage market efficiency, which is a phenomenon that counteracts the growth of capitalism.